JohnnyJayJay/programming-takes/README.md

 After you've done your configuration, simply rename the file to `config.json`, run `npm install` and then `npm start`.

+You can also use this to generate some hot takes without posting them anywhere.
+To do this, run `npm start -- --dry-run <number-of-takes>`.

 The repository also contains a [Dockerfile](./Dockerfile) if you prefer running via Docker.